hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 They can also belong to what is known as Groups, so a RoleBinding can bind more than one subject (but ServiceAccounts can only belong to the `system:serviceaccounts` group).

+A server called tiller is in charge of rendering and deploying charts Process in Pod

+Necessary for pods that need to contact Kubernetes API Also used for other operations like storing image pull secrets

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/03-playing-with-helm/01-helm-tiller-access.yaml) -->
 <!-- The below code snippet is automatically added from labs/03-playing-with-helm/01-helm-tiller-access.yaml -->
 ```yaml